CPJKU/partitura/CONTRIBUTING.md

 If indeed the tests pass then a person from the development team of Partitura will review your work and accept your Pull Request.

-Your features will then be included to the next release of Partitura.
+Your features will then be included to the next release of Partitura or a discussion will kick-start on your pull request thread.